-Documentation you must submit via the Epi Master's Dropbox (instructions and links to forms can be found in the dropbox)
+Documentation you must submit via the Epi Students Canvas site (instructions and links to forms can be found there)

-- 1. Thesis Chair/Committee update form (any changes made subsequent to submitting the original form require resubmission of an updated form) - 2.
-Use of Human and Animal Subjects for UW Graduate Student Theses and Dissertations form (before registering for EPI 700) - 3.
+- 1. Thesis Chair/Committee update form (any changes made subsequent to submitting the original form require resubmission of an updated form) - Use of Human and Animal Subjects for UW Graduate Student Theses and Dissertations form (before registering for EPI 700) - 3.
 The IRB approval or exemption cover page (before research begins) - 4.
 Thesis proposal signed by all committee members (at least one quarter before graduation)